 - This is the requirement also under the MCA-21 e-governance programme of the Ministry of Corporate Affairs because every document filed with the Registrar in connection with incorporation has to be signed electronically.
 Therefore, it is necessary to obtain a digital signature certificate for the signatories to the Memorandum and that of the proposed directors.

 - Obtain Director Identification Numbers: Director Identification Numbers (DIN) is a unique identification number.
 As per section 152(3), no person shall be appointed as a director of a company, unless he has been allotted a Director Identification Number.

 - All or some of the subscribers to the Memorandum may be appointed as first directors of the company.

-- Therefore, it is necessary that Director Identification Number must be obtained for all the proposed directors of the company to be incorporated.
+- Therefore, it is necessary that the Director Identification Number must be obtained for all the proposed directors of the company to be incorporated.

 - Role Check: This step verifies whether the digital signature affixed on the e-form belongs to the person concerned such as proposed director, subscriber, etc. and whether Digital Signature Is registered on the MCA portal.
 If the Role Check verification fails, the e-form will not be uploaded.

 - Select and get the approval of the proposed company name: The persons desirous of forming a company are required to select a suitable name for the proposed company.

 - Since the earlier provision of six names has been replaced by the new web service, RUN, now only two names are to be provided, in order of preference.